isomerpages/nlb-biblioasia/_apr-to-jun-2023/Order and Cleanliness: Singapore’s Public Bathhouses of the 1880s.md

 Because of the limited water supply system on the island at the time, it was common for many to bathe publicly in the open, making this a source of contention.
 Throwing ideas of race, hygiene and morality into the mix, the Municipality had to intervene, which only made accessing public washing places more difficult.

 ![](/images/Vol%2019%20Issue%201/Public%20Bathhouses/Children_in_river.png)
-<div style="background-color: white;">People bathing in a stream in a kampong, c.1905. <i>Lim Kheng Chye Collection, courtesy of National Archives of Singapore.</i></div>
+<div style="background-color: white;">A postcard from the early 20th century with the caption “Singapore: Natives bathing”, c.1905. <i>Lim Kheng Chye Collection, courtesy of National Archives of Singapore.</i></div>

 The imagined necessity of racial segregation while bathing exaggerated these problems of access.
 When it was suggested that merchant Cheang Hong Lim might extend his philanthropy by building a new public bathing place in Singapore in 1876, a reader wrote to the _Straits Observer_ that this should involve separate baths, “some for Europeans, some for Eurasians and some for Natives”.[^2]